 Here are the 6 basic steps you must complete to get into the apprenticeship program:

 - Attend an Informational Session: Informational Sessions are held each month from September through January.
 Wages, school hours, school location, dues, benefits, types of work performed, and cost to the apprentice will be discussed along with answering any questions that may arise.NOTE: Please click on the full calendar to find a session to attend.
-The next round of Informational Sessions will be posted late summer 2018, at that time you will be able to find all of the details on the “view full calendar” tab below the calendar on the homepage.
+Informational Sessions are scheduled, 9-10 -2018, 9-17-2018, 10-29-2018, 11-26-2018, 12-10-2018, 1-14-2019 find all of the details on the “view full calendar” tab below the calendar on the homepage.

 - Complete the checklist of required documents needed to apply: this checklist is handed out at the end of the Informational Session.